HyperEmesis Level Prediction (HELP) Score Assessment

 HELP (HyperEmesis Level Prediction) Score

-- Scores below 20 indicate either no HG (morning sickness) or mild HG.
+- Scores below 20 suggest either no HG (morning sickness) or mild HG.

 - Scores between 20 - 32 indicate symptoms are in the moderate range.